stefansundin/rssbox/README.md

 > [!WARNING]
 > The Instagram integration is not being maintained and may not work very well at all.
 You may be wasting your time.

-The Instagram support works without a `sessionid`, although it appears that the Instagram rate limits are much higher when one is used.

-**I highly recommend that you create a dedicated Instagram account for this.
-If someone manages to access your sessionid then your account may be compromised!**

-Login to [Instagram](https://www.instagram.com/) and then inspect your browser's cookies (this is easiest accomplished via the browser's developer tools) and copy the value of the `sessionid` cookie.

-Once you've configured RSS Box, be sure to delete the cookie from the browser to avoid it being accidentally invalidated when you sign out.
-The `sessionid` should be valid for a long time, but you may have to repeat this procedure if it stops working in the future.

 #### Facebook

 Facebook was supported in the past, but I have been unable to obtain API access since they locked it down in 2018.
 Maybe we can rebuild it some day, but using scraping techniques or something.
 [Discuss here.](https://github.com/stefansundin/rssbox/issues/5)